Skip to main content

 Degenerative changes

-This is one of the most common causes of leaky heart valves.
+This is the most common cause of leaky heart valves (heart valve regurgitation).
 The structures supporting the heart valves weaken and stretch over time and this prevents the valves from closing properly.

 Rheumatic heart disease

-• Rheumatic heart disease is a general term which means any heart problem which develops after having an episode of rheumatic fever.
+• Rheumatic heart disease refers to any heart problem which develops after having an episode of rheumatic fever.

-• Rheumatic fever is a condition which sometimes follows an infection with a germ (bacterium) called the streptococcus.
-Your body makes antibodies to the bacterium to clear the infection.
-But, in some people, the antibodies also attack various parts of the body - in particular, the heart valves.
+• Rheumatic fever is a condition which sometimes follows an infection with a bacteria called streptococcus.
+The body makes antibodies to the bacteria to clear the infection but, in some people, the antibodies also attack various parts of the body - in particular, the heart valves.
 Inflammation of one or more valves may develop which can cause permanent damage and lead to thickening and scarring years later.

 • Rheumatic fever used to be common in the UK in the era before antibiotics but it is now rare.
-It is still quite common in some developing countries.
+It is still quite common in some low and middle income countries.

 Other causes of heart valve disease